nicor88/docker-examples/README.md

 Show running Containers: `docker ps`

+Show all the containers (also the ones not running): `docker ps -a`

 ## Container cleanup

 <pre>
-# Show all the containers (also the ones not running)
-docker ps -a
 # Stop all the containers
 docker stop $(docker ps -a -q)
 # Remove all the containers